MehranSpL/consolecalculator/README.md

 # Console Calculactor
 Simple, Basic, Easy to use Calculator in a Console.

-Just open the file, enter two numbers and select the operation you want and see the result.
-After you see the result, Program will be automatically closes after 3 seconds.
+Just open the file, enter two numbers and select the operation you want and see the result.\n After you see the result, Program will be automatically closes after 3 seconds.